scoconno/scoconno.github.io/ancient/trial/index.md

 *Time*
 + Opening and closing: 14 minutes per side.
 Each group can choose how to divide their 14 minutes.
 + Direct examinations: 17 minutes per side.
-Each group can decide how to divide the
+Each group can decide how to divide their 17 minutes.
++ Cross examinations: 17 minutes per side.
+Each group can choose how to divide their 17 minutes.

 ### The Roles